model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 Therefore, the stub we wrote cannot be considered a **sound model** of `serde_json::from_slice`, and it's dangerous to use it in our harnesses.

 We hope this convinces you about the risks of stubbing.
-Always keep in mind that stubs are essentially additional assumptions.
+Always keep in mind that stubs are essentially additional assumptions in your harnesses.
 Because of that, we recommend our users to avoid stubbing whenever they can.
 If there's no other option, then you can get more assurance by writing harnesses for your stubs.